HMS Ganges (shore establishment): Postwar and closure

 Ganges reopened as a boys' training establishment in October 1945.
 The establishment soon regained its former size and importance, continuing to expand its facilities.
 A number of VIP visits took place, Prince Philip, Duke of Edinburgh visited in 1956, First Lord of the Admiralty Lord Carrington visited in 1960 and Queen Elizabeth II in 1961.
 In 1968 the Ham-class minesweepers HMS Flintham and HMS Dittisham were attached to Ganges.
-In 1975 Ganges was opened to the public for the first time, with Admiral of the Fleet Louis Mountbatten, 1st Earl Mountbatten of Burma the guest of honour.
+In 1973 the last of the boy entrants joined Ganges recruitment 41 .In 1975 Ganges was opened to the public for the first time, with Admiral of the Fleet The Earl Mountbatten of Burma the guest of honour.
 It was decided by the Admiralty to close HMS Ganges, which was done on 6 June 1976.
 The white ensign was lowered for the last time on 28 October and the establishment's training duties were transferred to HMS Raleigh.

 Following closure of HMS Ganges the married quarter estate was used by Royal Air Force (RAF) personnel from nearby RAF facilities.
 In 1999 a large section of the former non-commissioned officer quarters were acquired by The Welbeck Estate Group.